paldhous/ucsc/2020/multimedia-journalism/md/static-charts-r.md

 disease_democ_chart +
   geom_point(size = 3, alpha = 0.5, aes(color = income_group)) +
   geom_smooth(method = lm, se = FALSE, color = "black", linetype = "dotdash", size = 0.3) +
-  scale_x_continuous(limits=c(0,60)) +
+  scale_x_continuous(limits = c(0,60)) +
-  scale_y_continuous(limits=c(0,100)) +
+  scale_y_continuous(limits = c(0,100)) +
   scale_color_brewer(palette = "Set1",
-                     name="Income group",
+                     name = "Income group",
-                     breaks=c("High income: OECD","High income: non-OECD","Upper middle income","Lower middle income","Low income"))
+                     breaks = c("High income: OECD","High income: non-OECD","Upper middle income","Lower middle income","Low income"))
 ```

 ![](./img/static_charts_r_9.png)

-Notice how the first two `scale` functions are used to set the ranges for the axis, which are entered as a list, using the `c` function we saw last week.
+Notice how the first two `scale` functions were used to set the ranges for the axis, which were entered as a list, using the `c` function we saw last week.

-We also applied a [ColorBrewer](http://colorbrewer2.org) qualitative palette using the `scale_color_brewer` function, and naming the desired `palette`.
-You can add the text you want to appear as a legend title using `name`, and specify the order in which the legend items appear using `breaks`).
+We also applied a [ColorBrewer](http://colorbrewer2.org) qualitative palette using the `scale_color_brewer` function and naming the desired `palette`.
+You can add the text you want to appear as a legend title using `name` (use `""` for no title), and specify the order in which the legend items appear using `breaks`).

 I separated the code inside the parentheses of the `scale_color_brewer` function into three lines to make it easier to read.

 ### Export your charts as images

 Having made a series of charts, you can browse through them using the blue arrows at the top of the `Plots` tab in the panel at bottom right.
-The broom icon will clear all of your charts; the icon to its immediate left remove the chart in the current view.
+The broom icon will clear all of your charts; the cross icon to its immediate left removes the chart in the current view.

 You can export any chart by selecting `Export>Save as Image...` in the `Plots` tab.
 At the dialog box, you can select the desired image format, and size.

 If you wish to subsquently edit or annotate the chart in a vector graphics editor such as [Abode Illustrator](https://helpx.adobe.com/illustrator/how-to/what-is-illustrator.html), export as an SVG file.
+To do this on the Mac, you will first need to install [XQuartz](https://www.xquartz.org/).

 ![](./img/static_charts_r_10.jpg)